jaspermwilson/CogPsych-Data-and-Scripts/README.md

 # CogPsych-Data-and-Scripts
- Data and analysis for semantic prime study done by the WashU Cog Psych
+Data and analysis for semantic prime study done by the WashU Cognitive Psychology Laboritory.
+These scripts were written by Jasper Wilson but the raw data belongs to Washington University in St. Louis.

 **User Guide**